Fall 2019 semester

-- The department may designate instructors as custodians of their paper CIS during the Retention Period (10 years), but please be aware that paper CIS are property of the university.
+- The department may designate instructors as custodians of their paper CIS during the Retention Period (10 years), but please note that paper CIS are property of the university.

-- A perceived discrepancy in a student's response pattern on a form ("The student apparently didn't read the response scale and made a mistake.") is not a CIS Office processing error and does not qualify for a Rescan.
-Per policy, the CIS Office does not interpret what a student intended versus what was actually marked, and student responses are neither altered nor deleted.
+- A perceived discrepancy in a student's response pattern on a form ("The student apparently didn't read the response scale and made a mistake") is not a CIS Office processing error and does not qualify for a Rescan.
+The CIS Office does not interpret what a student intended versus what was actually marked as a response, and student responses are neither altered nor deleted [university CIS policy #28].